 How to Hang Them

-The hanging system that you choose must be very strong and made specifically for this job.
+The hanging system that you choose is up to you but it must be very strong and made specifically for this job.

 Plan ahead for 100 pounds or more on the hook.
 You won’t be able to move or improve your system once the plant has begun to grow.

-The system that you see in these pictures is very strong.
+The hooks and board that they are screwed into are very strong.
 It’s a 2 x 6 x 12 plank fastened to the side of the house with several 6″ galvanized twist nails placed 12″ apart along the entire length.

 The hooks themselves are solid steel, 4″ long with 2″ of thread and are capable of holding 125 lbs each.
 Those are screwed into the 2 x 6 and into the house as well.
 That will be strong enough to hold the plant and planter for the whole season.

-Usually, the fruit will split due the the surges of water from inconsistent watering.
+Usually, the fruit will split due the the surges of water from inconsistent watering and even flash rain storms will do it.
 This happens because the skin does’t have time to stretch to accommodate the rapidly expanding fruit inside as it absorbs the rush of water, so the skin splits.

 I recommend feeding the plants twice during the growing season.
 Once when you plant them originally and then once about a month later after the plants have had a chance to get established.